ddnexus/pagy/docs/api/countless.md

 #### Nav bar

-The nav bar links after the current page cannot be fully displayed because a couple if items of the `:size` array depends on the `count`, so they have some limitations.
+The nav bar links after the current page cannot be fully displayed because a couple of items of the `:size` array depends on the `count`, so they have some limitations.

  Regardless the actual `:size` value: